edesz/credit-card-churn/references/06_analysis.md

 #### Constraints During Imbalanced ML Model Training

 When ML models are trained on imbalanced data, they are biased towards the majority class (no churn).
 Unfortunately, this leads to large errors for the minority class (churn) and, as discussed above, this is of more interest here.
 The default classification decision threshold is set to 0.5 and is not optimal for imbalanced data such as churn.
 So, [this decision threshold needs to be tuned for imbalanced classification problems](https://pubs.acs.org/doi/10.1021/acs.jcim.1c00160).
+For this reason, decision threshold tuning is important and will be performed on the training data.
+The best threshold will be used during evaluation on the test data.

 #### Final Choice of Machine Learning Metrics